awsdocs/amazon-kendra-developer-guide/doc_source/gs-prerequisites.md

 ## Prerequisites for the AWS CLI and SDK<a name="gs-prereq-cli-sdk"></a>

 If you are using the AWS CLI or the SDK, you need to create IAM roles and polices for Kendra to use to access resources\.
+If you are using the console, you don't need to create IAM roles and polices\.
+They are created as part of the console procedure\.

-**To create an IAM policy and role that enables Kendra to access your Amazon CloudWatch Logs\.**
+**To create an IAM policy and role for the AWS CLI and SDK that enables Kendra to access your Amazon CloudWatch Logs\.**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.